spatialos/UnrealGDK/SpatialGDK/Documentation/content/editor-settings.md

 Use Editor Settings as advanced configurations to configure a local deployment, and schema and snapshot generation.

-The following use cases show when you need to use Editor Settings:
+The following use cases show when you use Editor Settings to configure the properties:

-- When your game world is larger than the default setting of 2km*2km, you should modify the values of simulation dimensions for the launch configuration file in the **Editor Settings** panel.
-Alternatively, write your own launch configuration file and upload it in the **Editor Settings** panel.
+- When your game world is larger than the default setting of 2km*2km, you should modify the values of simulation dimensions for the launch configuration file.
+Alternatively, write and upload your own launch configuration file.
-- When you are testing your multiserver simulation, to configure the grid size, you might want to specify rectangle grid column count and row count in the **Editor Settings** panel.
-Alternatively, specify them in your own launch configuration file and upload it in the **Editor Settings** panel.
+- When you are testing your multiserver simulation, to configure the grid size, you might want to specify rectangle grid column count and row count.
+Alternatively, specify them in your own launch configuration file and upload the file.

 > **Note**: You can find all the settings that you configure using Editor Settings in the `DefaultSpatialGDKEditorSettings.ini` file from the `<GameRoot>\Config\` directory.

-To learn more about all the settings available in the **Editor Settings** panel, check the following table that lists the properties and their description:
+To learn more about all the properties available in the **Editor Settings** panel, check the following table:

 <table>
 <tbody>